RachidaSK/states-rebuilder-examples/001-future_counter_with_error/README.md

 }
 ```

 >This is all the business logic of your app.
-It is testable , maintainable and framework independent.
+It is testable, maintainable and framework independent.

 # User Interface